lukepark327/eth-ghost-sol/README.md

 There is an Ethereum contract that stores all the other Ethereum chain's block headers relayed&mdash;submitted by users, or relayers.
 As you know, each block header contains committed transactions.
 Given a block header, anyone will be able to verify if a transaction is included or not.
 Now we can offer a transfer services from ETH_1 to ETH_2.

 Ghost relay is able to treat blockchain reorganization(a.k.a. reorg) problem using Inclusive protocol.
 Also it is able to treat two sides reorg with GHOST and Ethereum's finality.
-Obviously it is able to reduce storage size.
+Obviously it is able to reduce storage size through pruning.

 ## Details